SchweizerischeBundesbahnen/netzgrafik-editor-frontend/documentation/CREATE_CONNECTIONS.md

 Connections can be easily created by following these steps:

 - Select the train for which you want to create a connection.
-- Instead of re-routing the train, you can use the pin (circle) to connect the trainrun to another trainrun.
-To create the connection, drag and drop the pin where the trainrun is connected to node to another trainrun connecting pin (circle).
+- Instead of re-routing the trainrun, you can use the pin (circle) to connect the trainrun to another trainrun.
+To create the connection, drag and drop the pin where the trainrun is aligned to node to another trainrun pin in the same node.
   > When dragging within a node, the line will appear dashed, and small circles will indicate all
   > possible connections (pins).